 Adequately hydrating yourself helps keep everything flowing well in your GI tract, helping you maintain a regular bowel function.

 On the other hand, if you don’t get enough fluid, the colon gets water from stools to maintain hydration.
 As a result, you’ll experience constipation.
 A healthy combination is taking an adequate amount of fiber and fluid.
-Fluid helps pump up the fiber, serving like a broom to ensure that your bowel is functioning correctly.
+Fluid helps pump up the fiber, serving like a broom to ensure that your gut health is satisfactory.

 Do you know that water makes you feel full and helps in the removal of fat by-products in your system?
 Aside from that, it doesn’t just act as a form of a natural appetite suppressant, but it also significantly improves your overall metabolism.